Lufax (NYSE:LU) Announces Quarterly Earnings Results, Misses Estimates By $0.26 EPS

-Lufax (NYSE:LU – Get Free Report) announced its earnings results on Wednesday.
-The company reported ($0.19) earnings per share for the quarter, missing the consensus estimate of $0.07 by ($0.26), Zacks reports.
+Lufax (NYSE:LU – Get Free Report) issued its quarterly earnings results on Wednesday.
+The company reported ($0.19) EPS for the quarter, missing analysts’ consensus estimates of $0.07 by ($0.26), Zacks reports.
 Lufax had a negative net margin of 2.17% and a negative return on equity of 0.72%.
-The firm had revenue of $822.36 million during the quarter.
-During the same period in the previous year, the business earned $0.24 EPS.
+The firm had revenue of $822.36 million for the quarter.
+During the same quarter in the prior year, the business earned $0.24 earnings per share.

 Lufax Stock Down 13.9 %